kubernetes-sigs/security-profiles-operator/installation-usage.md

 {"localhostProfile":"operator/default/generic/profile-complain-unsafe.json","type":"Localhost"}
 ```

+Binding a SELinux profile works in the same way, except you'd use the `SelinuxProfile` kind.
+`RawSelinuxProfiles` are currently not supported.

 ### Record profiles from workloads with `ProfileRecordings`

-The operator is capable of recording seccomp profiles by the usage of the
+The operator is capable of recording seccomp or SELinux profiles by the usage of the
 built-in [eBPF](https://ebpf.io) recorder, [oci-seccomp-bpf-hook][bpf-hook] or
 by evaluating the [audit][auditd] or [syslog][syslog] files.
 Each method has
 its pros and cons as well as separate technical requirements.

+Note that SELinux profiles can only be recorded using the log enricher.

 #### Hook based recording